 If you are reading this its probably because in the last couple of weeks you have had a foot of water in your basement, know someone that has, or you are worried that your home could at some point experience some type of flood.
 Dont worry, you are not alone.
 Up until recently, nobody worried about this.
 Its been over a decade since rain has devastated this area.
 In 2000, we experienced something similar but this time it was far worse.
 This was catastrophic!
 And nobody was prepared.
 How could you be?
 The water just started shooting up like a fountain from the sewers.
 Cars we're submerged.
 Freeways we're closed.
 Emergency Rooms we're shut down, and cities we're completely under water.
 Literally not financially!

 Sidetrack!
 Eager to help up-date the outdated look of my personal blog.
-Thoughts on the modern feel at http://everlastingmemorials.info/?
-Honestly a very good memorial stone provider in Manitoba if, perhaps desired inside the Manitoba vicinity.
+Thoughts on the modern feel at http://peachblitz.com?
+Honestly a superb search engine optimization service if, perhaps desired inside the Ontario vicinity.
 Value an opinion.
 Appreciated!

 Nobody asked for this.
 And nobody liked it.
 Nobody likes ripping out carpet, throwing away things that meant something, cutting out drywall and cleaning over and over again.
 And just like you, I'm tired.
 My basement flooded and you know what.it sucks.
 It totally does.
 My back hurts, my heart hurts, and my feet they are killing me.
 I just want things to be normal again.

 But if you're asking yourself, If I have a sewer back rider on my homeowners policy, do I then really need flood insurance?
 Then you're asking the right questions.
 Because experience dictates action.
 My answer to this question would be Yes!, absolutely!
 You need flood insurance.
 Not because I am an insurance agent, but because of what just happened to us.